josh-works/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 ### Footnotes

-[^cant-stop]: I know you exist, because I, the author, compulsively read every footnote I encounter in nearly any piece of text, and I know simultaneously how damn useful they can be, but how useless they can be, and I wish an author would just be consistent.
-Don't drop mind-bending parenthetical footnotes that I have to flip pages to read, _and_ a random book citation in the same text!
+[^cant-stop]: And some of you take it so seriously you read _every_ footnote.
+I know you exist, because I, the author, compulsively read every footnote I encounter in nearly any piece of text.

+    I know how damn useful they can be, but _also_ how useless they can be, and I wish an author would just be consistent.
+Don't drop mind-bending parenthetical footnotes that I have to flip pages/click things to read, _and_ a note that says "ibid"!
 I want the former, not the latter.

-  just know, if that's you, I've got you, and the UI for jumping between footnotes and texts _isn't the worst thing that has ever existed_.
+    Just know, if this describes you, I've got you, and the UI for jumping between footnotes and text in this document _isn't the worst thing that has ever existed_.